ivadomed/canproco/nnunet/README.md

 # The nnUNet pipeline

-Here we detail all the necessary steps to train and use the nnUNetv2 framework with the CanProCo dataset.
+Here, we detail all the necessary steps we made to train and use the nnUNetv2 framework with the CanProCo dataset.
 We show how to:
 - set-up the environment
 - preprocess the data
 - train the model
 - perform inference
 - evaluate the predictions
+- compare the performances of different models

+Use this steps if you want to retrain the entire model on the CanProCo dataset and evaluate its performance.

 ## Installation instructions